Supersheep50/jons-videogame-news/README.md

 - [comicbook.com](https://comicbook.com/gaming/news/the-witcher-3-wild-hunt-incredible-mod-first-person/) for the Witcher News Article photo.

 ### Content

+- [Code Institute's Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) was used as the starting workspace template for this project.

+- [Code Institute's README Template](https://github.com/Code-Institute-Solutions/readme-template) was used to structure this README.

+- [Balsamiq](https://balsamiq.com/) to create wireframes during the design phase.

 - [gamespot.com](https://www.gamespot.com/reviews/the-super-mario-bros-movie-review-actually-awesome/1900-6418051/#:~:text=The%20Super%20Mario%20Bros..,Super%20Show%20theme%2D%2Dstruggling.) was used for the Super Mario bros article content.

 - [gamespot.com](https://www.gamespot.com/articles/god-of-war-ragnaroks-new-game-plus-mode-is-available-now-offers-increased-level-cap/1100-6512992/) was used for the God of War article content.